VW ID.4 review, Aptera solar claims, Rivian charging network, Bollinger update: The Week in Reverse

 Electric Avenue - Portland, OR

 It’s been nearly 10 years since the Electric Avenue project in Portland got started as a way of testing EV charging hardware.
 The effectiveness of that public proving ground for chargers has led to a new effort across town, involving Daimler Trucks.
-Called Electric Island, and aiming to test hardware for electric semis, delivery vehicles, and other commercial trucks.
+Called Electric Island, it aims to test hardware for electric semis, delivery vehicles, and other commercial trucks.

 And last weekend, the first solar roadway in the U.S. to be activated in a city is now in use in Georgia.